 - Se llama = He calls himself/She calls herself/(It calls itself) (i.e. ‘His/Her/Its name is….’) + You call yourself (one stranger) (i.e. ‘Your name is….’)

 - Nos llamamos = We call ourselves (i.e. ‘Our names are….’)

 - Os llamáis = You call yourselves (2(+) friends/2(+) children) (i.e. ‘Your names are….’)

 - Se llaman = They call themselves (i.e. ‘Their names are….’) + You call yourselves (2(+) strangers) (i.e. ‘Your names are….’)

 Again you will see the only difference between the non-reflexive verb (llamar = to call) and the reflexive verb (llamarse = to call oneself) is you simply need to add an extra word before the verb to show who the action is being done to (i.e. ‘me’, ‘te’, se’, etc).
 The same applies for all reflexive verbs.

 Feel free to get in contact with any questions you have about Spanish reflexive verbs or if you wish to book Spanish tuition with me.
-(More details on my foreign language tuition services can be seen by clicking here).
+Online Spanish Tuition starts at £12 for 30 minutes.
+(More details on my Spanish Language Tuition services can also be seen by clicking here).